Byron Buxton Player Props: Twins vs. Marlins

-On Monday, Byron Buxton (coming off going 2-for-4) and the Minnesota Twins play the Miami Marlins, whose starting pitcher will be Johnny Cueto.
+On Tuesday, Byron Buxton (coming off going 0-for-3) and the Minnesota Twins face the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
 First pitch is at 6:40 PM ET.

-In his last appearance, he racked up two hits (going 2-for-4) against the Royals.
+He had a hitless performance in his previous game (0-for-3) against the Marlins.

 Byron Buxton Game Info & Props vs. the Marlins